Snowshoeing in Winter Park, Colorado

 If you really want to find your own “space” I would recommend heading out to St. Louis Creek in the morning.

-It is very quiet out there and not a lot of people around in the mornings.
+It’s very quiet out there and not a lot of people around in the mornings.
 It can get busy towards late morning to mid-afternoon so if you can handle the colder mornings I would recommend it!

 Make sure you stay on the trails that people have packed down already, the rest of the forest does not need to be stomped on.
-Also the untouched glittery snow has a calming effect on your senses.
+Also, the untouched glittery snow has a calming effect on your senses.

 Have some pointers about snowshoeing?
 We would love to hear your comments below!